The Doctor's Companions

 (Barry Letts)

-In many ways, Jeremy was the only companion whose presence was never actually wanted by The Doctor; he would have been perfectly satisfied with leaving Jeremy on Earth while he and the Brigadier attempted to track Sarah down after she was abducted by the Parakon Corporation - revealed to be an alien organisation who were using an elaborate virtual reality technology to keep the general population of their world distracted with scenes of wars and hunts - but unfortunately Jeremy ended up accompanying The Doctor and the Brigadier when they went to rescue Sarah due to The Doctor asking Jeremy to take his toolbox into the TARDIS and forgetting to ask him to stop.
+In many ways, Jeremy was the first companion whose presence was never actually wanted by The Doctor; he would have been perfectly satisfied with leaving Jeremy on Earth while he and the Brigadier attempted to track Sarah down after she was abducted by the Parakon Corporation - revealed to be an alien organisation who were using an elaborate virtual reality technology to keep the general population of their world distracted with scenes of wars and hunts - but unfortunately Jeremy ended up accompanying The Doctor and the Brigadier when they went to rescue Sarah due to The Doctor asking Jeremy to take his toolbox into the TARDIS and forgetting to ask him to stop.
 Despite the frustration of Jeremy’s presence - with their trek through a jungle hampered by his complaining more than by the jungle’s inhabitants - The Doctor, Sarah and the Brigadier nevertheless managed to defeat the Parakon Corporation by forcing its elderly President to recognise what his world had become due to him turning a blind eye to its actions, encouraging him to take action to change its methods while continuing to help his people.

 Book - The Ghosts of N-Space